Thadomal Shahani Engineering College

 Thadomal Shahani Engineering College (TSEC) is a private engineering college in Mumbai, India.
 Founded in 1983, it is the first and oldest private engineering institute affiliated with the University of Mumbai.

 TSEC was founded by the Hyderabad (Sind) National Collegiate Board (HSNC Board) in 1983.
 It is named after one of Mumbai's philanthropists, Dada Kishinchand T. Shahani's father, Thadomal Shahani.

 Rankings

 In 2009, TSEC secured the 28th position in a list of the top 50 private engineering colleges in India by Mint.

+Controversy

+On 27 September 2023, a serious lift malfunction occurred at Thadomal Shahani Engineering College, causing the lift to fall from the second floor to the basement of the college's new 11-storied building.
+The lift had several students and a faculty member inside.

+“It happened in a matter of few seconds.
+The lights were flickering and the lift was shaking.
+We were all screaming.
+The doors opened after we hit the ground.
+It was a complete mayhem.”